SKILL324/MThrottle/README.md

 - DoubleRight : 2 Axis for Steering but only the RIGHT works

 **CURSOR**
-- CursorTop : Cursor will stay on the TOP SCREEN
+- CursorTop : Cursor will stay on the TOP
-- CursorBottom : Cursor will stay on the BOTTOM SCREEN
+- CursorBottom : Cursor will stay on the BOTTOM
+- CursorCenter : Cursor will stay on the CENTER

 **BUTTONS/AXIS**
 - All Enable : Turn On all Button/Axis